-Watches are a man’s best friend.
+Watches are a man’s best friend just like jewelry and diamonds are a woman’s best friend.
 There’s nothing quite like wearing a fine watch to an important event.
 A fine watch gives an immediate boost of confidence to every man who wears one.

 When you wear a fine watch, you’ll also notice other men who wear fine watches too.
 You develop an immediate connection with the person that can help build business and personal relationships.